 It should not be considered merely ‘blank’ space — it is an important element of design.
 It enables the objects in it to exist at all.
 White space is all about the use of hierarchy.
 The hierarchy of information, be it type, colour or images.

 A page without white space, crammed full of text or graphics, runs the risk of appearing busy, cluttered, and is typically difficult to read (people won’t even bother).
+This is why simple websites are scientifically better.

 Enough white space makes a website look ‘clean’.
 While clean design is crucial to communicating a clear message, it doesn’t just mean less content.
 Clean design means a design that makes the best use of the space it is in.
 To make a clean design, you have to know how to communicate clearly by using white space wisely.